jcs-instructor/mobtimer/backlog.md

                   - randommize
                   - update (i.e., trimmed values)
                   - etc.
-            - [ ] Join Paused Mob: When join mob where timer is paused, the timer shows 00:00 instead of the actual timer remaining
+            - [ ] WIP: Join Paused Mob: When join mob where timer is paused, the timer shows 00:00 instead of the actual timer remaining.
+                  I've added a failing test to mobClientServer.test.ts that reproduces the bug, which fails even for the first client (doesn't require a 2nd client to join)
             - [ ] Back Button: After adding people to a mob ("team1"), if you hit the back button in the browser and join a new mob ("team2"), you see the people from the previous mob ("team1") in the UI for the new mob ("team2")
+            - [ ] WIP/maybe the new message "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes" is good enough?
+                  - Background:
+                        Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
+And the play button says, "Start (temp hack)" -  it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first) (Note: On 5/5/23, I changed the message from "Start (temp hack)" to "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes")
       - [ ] Refactor: move any UI code out of Controller and call either from Timer.tsx or from onMessage.
 Includes updateSummary and getActionButtonLabel.
       - [ ] Clean up UI:
             - Spacing of buttons